varnish/Varnish-Book/varnish_book.rst

    Next, Varnish separates the request method from headers, verifying that it's a valid HTTP request and so on.

    When the basic parsing has completed, the very first policies are checked to make decisions.
-   Policies are a set of rules that the the VCL code uses to make a decision.
+   Policies are a set of rules that the VCL code uses to make a decision.
    Policies help to answer questions such as: should Varnish even attempt to find the requested resource in the cache?
    In this example, the policies are in the ``vcl_recv`` subroutine.